rcos/CSCI-4470-OpenSource/Spring2017StudyGuide.md

 * How to solve and write Regular Expressions (RegEx) (Review [RegEx Tutorial](https://regexone.com/))

 * Why is it important to choose a liscene?
-What are some liscences and what advantages or disadvantages do they have compared to others?
+What are some liscenses and what advantages or disadvantages do they have compared to others?

 * Given a mathematical expression or equation know how to write it in Latex